 I live in Rochester, New York where Wegmans is our most beloved grocery store.
 While I don’t exclusively shop at Wegmans, I do go there every week.
 The wide variety of food Wegmans carries is incredibly convenient, making it a perfect one-stop-shop.
 They have everything at Wegmans – including 21 flavors of reasonably priced sparkling waters.

-I’ve been drinking sparkling water for a few years, and in that time I’ve tried some seltzers from Wegmans that were absolutely delicious, I’ve tried some duds, and I’ve tried some that were literally undrinkable.
-In true seltzer-fanatic fashion, my friend and I decided to sit down and try them all, giving each flavor a critical review.
+I’ve been drinking sparkling water for a few years, and in that time I’ve tried some flavors from Wegmans that were absolutely delicious, I’ve tried some duds, and I’ve tried some that were literally undrinkable.
+In attempts to discover the best water of them all, my friend and I decided to sit down and try them all, giving each flavor a critical review.

 Will Cleveland’s Wegmans sparkling water review of the flavors sold in liter bottles definitely inspired this review!
 We decided to try all 21 of the Wegmans canned and bottled sparkling water varieties, and I plan to update this list as new flavors come out.